dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR02.md

 ### 2.3 Why Should We Refactor?

 I don’t want to claim refactoring is the cure for all software ills.
-It is no “silver bullet.”
+It is no "silver bullet."
 Yet it is a valuable tool—a pair of silver pliers that helps you keep a good grip on your code.
 Refactoring is a tool that can—and should—be used for several purposes.

 #### 2.3.1 Refactoring Improves the Design of Software